This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

 "This is a test translation"

-If you want to test the translation (for example, the front-end one):
+If you want to test the translation (copy the .po file you want to test,

 Translating Manpages